Almost everyone is excited about going home after having surgery or being ill in the hospital.

 If you do not have someone to help you at home for the first 1 or 2 weeks after surgery, ask your doctor or nurse about having a trained caregiver come to your home to help you.
 This person can also check the safety of your home and help you with your daily activities.

 Raising the toilet seat height may make things easier for you.
-You can do this by adding a seat cover or elevated toilet seat or a toilet safety frame.
+You can do this by adding an elevated seat to your toilet.
 You can also use a commode chair instead of a toilet.

 You can make several changes to protect yourself when you take a bath or shower: